sergey-tihon/Reaction/gh-pages/pages/Custom.md

 ## 1. Use a Stream

 A Stream in Reaction return both an observer (`IAsyncObserver`) and an observable (`IAsyncObservable`).
-Note that we need to use `Async.Start` to start the worker function so it runs concurrenty.
+Note that we need to use `Async.Start` to start the worker function so it runs concurrently.

 ```fs
 open Reaction.Streams